DISCLAIMER: The integration with WordPress is no longer supported since January 28, 2022, and reached its end of life on April 28, 2022.

 By integrating your WordPress Blog or website with your Docebo learning platform, you can transform your site into a WordPress learning system.
 Begin by downloading the Docebo plugin for WordPress here.
 Now, you can follow the process outlined below to activate the app from the Apps & Features section of your Docebo platform.

-Please Note: Custom Plugins are not supported in Wordpress.com (SaaS version of Wordpress).
-You must have a hosted version (https://wordpress.org/) of your website in order to be able to install the Docebo Wordpress App plugin.
+Custom Plugins are not supported in WordPress.com (SaaS version of WordPress).
+You must have a hosted version (https://wordpress.org/) of your website in order to be able to install the Docebo WordPress App plugin.
 Please refer to this article for more details on differences between wordpress.com and wordpress.org.

 Activating the WordPress App in Docebo

-Once the app is activated, you will also see that the API and SSO app was also activated by default (if not already active).
-Do not deactivate this app in your platform, otherwise, you won't be able to use your WordPress integration to its full potential.
+Once the WordPress app is activated, the API and SSO app activates automatically (if not already active).
+Do not deactivate this app in your platform or you won't be able to use your WordPress integration to its full potential.